 * Not all strengths, pack types and/or pack sizes may be available.

-APO-Cefaclor suspension contains either 125 mg or 250 mg cefaclor (as cefaclor monohydrate), as the active ingredient.
+APO-Cefaclor suspension contains either 125 mg or 250 mg of cefaclor monohydrate as

 colloidal anhydrous silica

 This medicine does not contain gluten, lactose, tartrazine or any other azo dyes.